MetPX/sarracenia/docs/source/Contribution/Design.rst

 ~~~~~~~~~~~~~~

 Pre-Validation refers to security and correctness checks performed on
-the information provided by the post message before the data itself is downloaded.
+the information provided by the notification message before the data itself is downloaded.
 Some tools may refer to this as *message validation*

  - input sanitizing (looking for errors/malicious input.)